Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 Sidemount Harness Set Up copyright 2019 Andy Davis

-Step 2 – The Lumbar Plate
+Step 2 – The Sidemount Lumbar Plate

 Sidemount Harness Set Up copyright 2019 Andy Davis

-1. Once you’ve positioned both plates, get a friend to take the measurement between the two plates.
+1. Once you’ve positioned both sidemount plates, get a friend to take the measurement between the two plates.

-3. With the webbing threaded, secured and adjusted; you can now hold the plates against your back to ensure you got the distance right.
+3. With the webbing threaded, secured, and adjusted; you can now hold the plates against your back to ensure you got the distance right.

 The Razor sidemount system comes with a one-piece spine and crotch strap.
 That makes the setup a lot more problematic.
 You’d have to size and fit the crotch strap at this time (see directions in Step 7, below).
-Personally, I don’t like having one-piece spine/crotch webbing; I dive a Razor very often, but I replaced with a dedicated crotch strap and it’s set-up as per this article.
+Personally, I don’t like having one-piece spine/crotch webbing; I dive a Razor very often, but I replaced it with a dedicated crotch strap and it’s set up as per this article.

-Step 3 – The Shoulder Webbing
+Step 3 – The Sidemount Harness Shoulder Webbing

-Once the shoulder and lumbar plates are configured, you can progress to setting up the shoulder webbing.
+Once the sidemount harness shoulder and lumbar plates are configured, you can progress to setting up the shoulder webbing.
 Some sidemount harness systems come with one-piece webbing (i.e. the Razor) and some come with individual shoulder and waist webbing components.
 Nonetheless, the order and approach remain the same.

 Lay the sidemount harness webbing flat, with the inside facing you.